-Software development is chock full of ideas, patterns, and approaches that recruiting can adapt and benefit from.
-We’re already seeing widespread uptake of agile and lean methodologies in recruiting: teams are embracing stand ups, sprint based approaches to hiring cycles, and TalentWall’s own candidate pipeline visualization springs from agile methods.
+Software development is chock full of ideas, patterns, and approaches that can help improve your recruitment process.
+We’re already seeing widespread uptake of agile and lean methodologies in recruiting: teams are embracing stand ups, sprint based approaches to hiring cycles, and TalentWall™’s own candidate pipeline visualization springs from agile methods.

 SMELL: Interviewer uses the word “seems” when they give feedback on a candidate